Yay! Your trying-for-a-baby days are about to begin. You’re ready to get to work, but is your body ready for pregnancy?

 Maintaining a healthy, balanced diet is always important for your health and well-being.
 But when you’re trying to conceive, give your body the nutrients it needs to support a healthy pregnancy.

 What does a pre-pregnancy diet look like?
 Eating a variety of foods is important.
 Your body needs adequate protein, carbohydrates and fats for energy, as well as folic acid, calcium and iron.
+These are the same nutrients you'll want to include in your diet once you are pregnant.

 - Proteins – Protein helps support important body functions like tissue repair, hormone function and muscle building.
 It also helps you regulate your blood sugar.
 Lean proteins like fish that are low in mercury, skinless turkey or chicken, low-fat dairy, and legumes (peas, beans and lentils) help support body function while also limiting your intake of saturated fats.